mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 <a name="000"></a>
 #### 0:00 start of recording

-Case Four of Blue Cliff Record.
+Case Four of *Blue Cliff Record*.
 The title is, “Te Shan Carrying His Bundle”.

 Let me first read the case: